 DTS:X is a bit more flexible.
 It works with standard surround sound set-ups and doesn't require extra overhead speakers.
 You can also manually adjust sound objects, meaning you can crank up the volume of voices on a soundtrack making it easier to hear dialogue over loud effects.

 Around 90 per cent of the home AV industry supports DTS:X, with many manufacturers either releasing firmware updates for existing receivers or launching new models.
 The downside?
 It is less common and you won't find it on any streaming services – even on Disney+ where Marvel movies are available in ‘IMAX Enhanced’, a presentation format from the same company as DTS (Xperi) and which typically uses DTS audio.

 Which is better: DTS or Dolby Digital?

-Based on the specs alone, DTS beats its rival with higher bit rates that promise a more realistic movie experience.
-That said, other factors such as signal to noise ratio and speaker calibration mean that plenty of audiophiles would rate Dolby above DTS.
+Based on the specs alone, DTS beats its rival with higher bit-rates that promise a more realistic movie experience.
+That said, other factors such as signal-to-noise ratio and speaker calibration mean that plenty of audiophiles would rate Dolby above DTS.

-With standards constantly evolving, the best way to upgrade your movie night is to ensure you have a good-quality components, set up properly and fed the highest possible source material.
+With standards constantly evolving, the best way to upgrade your movie night is to ensure you have good-quality components, set up properly and fed the highest possible source material.
 That way, whether it's DTS:X or Dolby Atmos, you'll be treated to thrilling home cinema entertainment.